csalmeida/ruby-classes-and-modules/README.md

 ## Initialize Method

 The `initialize` method can be used to instantiate objects with default or customizations.
 It is called automatically whenever a new instance of a class is created.
-For example, is `Animal.new` is called, `initialize` will be called with it.
+For example, when `Animal.new` is called, `initialize` will be called with it.

 ```ruby
 # classes/initialize_method.rb